Advantages and Disadvantages of Bespoke Software

 It can be designed to integrate with existing systems - bespoke or otherwise

-Because it's built from scratch, bespoke software can be designed to integrate with existing systems and third party tools - this is not the case for off-the-shelf solutions, they usually offered limited integrations to third parties of their choice.
-This negates the need for workaround solutions and improves overall system coherence.
+Because it's built from scratch, bespoke software can be designed to integrate with your existing systems or those belonging to third parties - this is not usually the case for off-the-shelf solutions where integrations are generally limited to third parties of their choice.
+This negates the need for workaround solutions and can improve your collective systems coherence.

 It can be incredibly cost effective

-Whilst initial development costs may be higher, bespoke software can reduce long term expenses significantly.
-Custom software is built to create efficiencies - whether through automation, more streamlined workflows or specific functionality - and this often reduces the need for manual work, helping businesses save on staff time and the associated overheads.
-It also removes the reliance on multiple software subscriptions and ongoing licensing fees.
+Whilst initial development costs might be higher, bespoke software can reduce your long term expenditure significantly.
+Custom software is built to create efficiencies whether through automation, more streamlined workflows or specific functionality and this often reduces the need for manual work, helping you save on staff time and the associated overheads.
+It also removes the reliance on multiple software subscriptions and ongoing licensing fees that can really stack up.

 They can be built to be scalable and flexible